 Children's Fiction Collection

-The Gottesman Libraries also house outstanding collections of children's books.
+The Gottesman Libraries also houses outstanding collections of children's books.
 The Harvey Darton Collection, originally built by the scion of the Darton firm, contains an unmatched selection of early children’s works of the 17th through the 19th centuries.
 The Annie E. Moore collection of illustrated books furnishes superb examples of important types of illustrations, showing major changes in the ways art for children was conceived and reproduced; included are crude wood-cuts of early chapbooks and the work of eminent 19th century English and American artists.
 The “W Collection” of over 2,400 items yields more rare works, including several hundred 18th and 19th-century chapbooks; often published by Sunday school societies and other groups to encourage moral uplift, chapbooks provided stories intended to be inspirational, as well as amusing.
 These fine historical collections are complemented by a representative selection of children’s fiction from the first half of the 20th century, including award-winning and notable picture books, fantasy, folklore, and other genres, in addition to selective foreign children’s books.

 The Gottesman Libraries welcome comments or suggestions regarding the collections.
 Members of the library staff are pleased to meet with you and discuss your curriculum and research needs, as the Libraries continue to build and make accessible resources in support of the academic programs of Teachers College and the research interests of the faculty.
 To do so, contact us.